IBM-Cloud/vmware-solutions-shared/README.md

 1. Create a Schematics Workspace using the IBM Cloud console.
 2. Create a VMWare Solutions Shared using the IBM Cloud console.
-3. Review a Terraform template that will be used to create various resources in VMware virtual data center (VCD).
+3. Review a Terraform template that will be used to create various resources in VMware virtual data center (VDC).
-4. Use the Schematics service to run the template and to create the instance in the VCD.
+4. Use the Schematics service to run the template and to create the instance in the VDC.

 # Costs